Description

 - Add the SMTP.SendAsApp permission to your Microsoft Entra application.
 Ensure admin consent is granted where required.

-- Register a Service Principal for the your application.
+- Register a Service Principal for your application.

 Configure the Send SMTP Email Node